On July 4, 2004 Greece won Euro 2004, the primary European football competition, in one of the greatest shocks in the history of football.

-Greece in Group shocked the footballing world, defeating the hosts, Portugal 2–1, in the opening game of the Euro 2004.
-Giorgos Karagounis put the Greeks ahead after only seven minutes and Angelos Basinas made it 2–0 from the penalty spot on 51 minutes.
+Greece in Group shocked the footballing world, defeating the hosts, Portugal, 2–1 in the opening game of the Euro 2004.
+Giorgos Karagounis put the Greeks ahead after only seven minutes, and Angelos Basinas made it 2–0 from the penalty spot at the 51-minutes mark.
 A stoppage-time goal by Cristiano Ronaldo proved no more than a consolation.

 Greece then drew with Spain before losing to Russia in their last group stage game.

 Despite the loss, Greece qualified from Group A. The big upsets really started when defending champions France—complete with Zinedine Zidane and Thierry Henry—were beaten in the last eight by Angelos Charisteas’ powerful second-half header.

 It was a performance that was a template for Greek glory.
 Frustrate, lead, and defend with discipline and win.

 The highly fancied Czech Republic suffered a similar fate in the semi-final when they lost to Traianos Dellas’ “silver goal” in extra time in Porto.